ClarityNLP/ClarityNLP/docs/algorithms/tnm_stage_finder.rst

 The TNM supplement [2]_ chapter 1, p.
 8 recommends adding the number of involved and examined regional lymph nodes to the ``pN`` classification (pathological classification), e.g. ``pN1b(2/11)``.
-This notation means that 11 regional lymph nodes were examined and two were found to be involved.
+This example says that 11 regional lymph nodes were examined and two were found to be involved.

 M Group
 -------

-The ``M`` group describes the extent of distant metastasis and has the values in the next table:
+The M group describes the extent of distant metastasis:

 ==============  ==========================================================
 M Code          Meaning